petrushchako/HashiCorp/Terraform/README.md

 ### Conclusion

 The `terraform state` command is extremely useful for advanced state management.
 However, it should be used with caution and is recommended for advanced users who understand the implications of modifying the state file.

+<br><br>

+### Local and Remote State Storage

+### Local State Storage

+1. **Default Behavior**:
+   - By default, Terraform saves the state file on the local system from which you are running the Terraform commands.
+This is useful for individual projects or testing where team collaboration is not a factor.

+2. **State File Integrity**:
+   - Terraform keeps a local backup of the last known state file after a successful `terraform apply`.
+This helps in recovering from errors or corruption.

+3. **Version Control**:
+   - Although not ideal for team collaboration, you can store the local state file in a version control system as a fail-safe.

+### Remote State Storage

+1. **Collaboration and Availability**:
+   - Remote state storage allows multiple team members to access and modify the Terraform state file.
+This is ideal for team projects and ensures better security and availability.

+2. **Supported Backends**:
+   - Terraform supports a variety of remote storage backends, such as AWS S3, Google Cloud Storage, and more.
+This list is continually expanding.

+3. **Security and Access Control**:
+   - Cloud storage platforms offer robust security policies.
+For example, AWS S3 bucket policies can manage who can read from or write to the state files.

+4. **Distributed Teams**:
+   - Remote state storage allows teams from different locations to access and collaborate on the same infrastructure.
+This is crucial for global teams working on shared Terraform code bases.

+#### State Locking (remote state file)

+1. **Purpose**:
+   - State locking prevents multiple Terraform operations from being executed concurrently, which can lead to state file corruption or conflicts.

+2. **Local State Locking**:
+   - Enabled by default when you run `terraform apply`.

+3. **Remote State Locking**:
+   - Supported by some remote backends such as AWS S3, Google Cloud Storage, and Hashicorp's Consul.

+#### Using Output Values

+1. **Output Values in State Files**:
+   - State files contain the output values defined in your Terraform configuration.
+These values can be shared and used by other Terraform projects.

+2. **Remote Output Sharing**:
+   - When the state file is stored remotely, other teams can reference it to get output values (e.g., IP addresses, database details) for their deployments.
+This facilitates modular and interdependent infrastructure setups.

+### Practical Example and Benefits

+1. **Scenario**:
+   - A team in the US deploys a database using Terraform and saves the state file remotely in AWS S3.
+   - Another team in Europe can access this state file, reference the output values (like database IP), and deploy an application that connects to the database.

+2. **Advantages**:
+   - **Collaboration**: Multiple teams can work on interconnected parts of the infrastructure without conflicts.
+   - **Security**: Cloud storage security policies ensure only authorized users can access and modify the state file.
+   - **Reliability**: Remote state storage ensures that state files are backed up and available even if the local system fails.

+### Conclusion

+Local and remote state storage mechanisms in Terraform offer different benefits.
+Local state is suitable for individual use or testing, while remote state is essential for collaboration, security, and reliability in larger team environments.
+Features like state locking and output sharing enhance these benefits, making Terraform a powerful tool for managing complex infrastructure across distributed teams.